C soprano saxophone

-The C soprano saxophone is a member of the saxophone family, invented in 1846.
+The C soprano saxophone is a member of the saxophone family.
+The instrument was invented in 1846.
 It closely resembles the more common B♭ soprano saxophone but is pitched a whole step higher.
-Unlike most other saxophones, it is not a transposing instrument, a quality it shares with the C melody (also called C tenor) saxophone.
+Unlike most other saxophones, it is not a transposing instrument, a quality it shares with the C melody saxophone (also called the C tenor saxophone).
 The C soprano has an identical range to the oboe.

-As with C melody saxophones, American production of C sopranos commenced circa 1919 and ended around 1929.
+American production of C sopranos commenced at Buescher in 1915 and generally ended in the late 1920s.
 The same companies that made C melody instruments manufactured C soprano saxophones, and they were marketed to those who wished to perform oboe parts in military bands, vaudeville arrangements, or church hymnals.
-C sopranos made by some French manufacturers exist but are exceedingly rare.
+C sopranos made by some French manufacturers exist.
+However, the C sopranos made by some French manufacturers exceedingly rare.

-In the early 2010s, the New Zealand–based company Aquilasax contracted a factory in China to produce C sopranos, with modern keywork but a bore copied from C.G.
-Conn's 1920s model.
-These received a very mildly positive response from players and technicians who encountered them, but demand was low and only a small number was produced.
+In the early 2010s, the New Zealand–based company Aquilasax contracted a factory in China to produce C sopranos, with modern keywork but a bore copied from C. G. Conn's 1920s model.
+These received a mildly positive response from players and technicians who encountered them, but demand was low and only a small number were produced.
 Aquilasax is now defunct, and the factory that produced these instruments is no longer operational.

-C sopranos are the same shape as B♭ sopranos and differ in length by only around 3 centimeters.
+C sopranos are the same shape as B♭ sopranos and differ in length by only around 3 cm.
 Nearly all vintage examples are keyed from low B♭ to high E♭.
-Aquilasax's 2010s models were keyed to high F and F♯.
-C soprano saxophones usually have a "C" stamped on them, close to the serial number.
+Aquilasax's 2010s models were keyed to high F and F. C soprano saxophones usually have a "C" stamped on them, close by to the serial number.